basseri1/deciphering_emotions/README.md

 We Love Reading, a community-led, shared book-reading program that was developed in Jordan by a Jordanian-run NGO.

-### Analysis Tool:

-The emotion annotation analysis was conducted using the automated annotation script available at: [LLM-Image-Emotion-Annotator](https://github.com/basseri1/LLM-Image-Emotion-Annotator/tree/main).
-This Python tool enables automated emotion labeling of images using GPT-4o and Gemini 1.5 Pro with multiple prompting strategies (zero-shot, few-shot, and chain-of-thought).

 ### Repository Files: